top of page

 Yield stress is often determined by a shear stress ramp assay to quantify the rheological "breakpoint" that leads to flow.

-For example: While on a flat surface, a spoonful of yogurt spreads out (flows) over a relatively short time has a much lower yield stress & yield viscosity than peanut butter, which takes much longer to spread out.
+For example: While on a flat surface, yogurt will spread (flow) over a relatively short time has a much lower yield stress & yield viscosity than peanut butter, which takes much longer to spread.

-Yield stress determinations are helpful in the evaluation of pumpability, delivery, sedimentation potential (Stokes' Law) and feel.
+Yield stress determinations are helpful to model pumpability, spreading, delivery, sedimentation potential (Stokes' Law) and feel.

 Learn more about Rheology Testing Services performs analyses to understand the impact of amplitude sweep on materials during processes and applications.